songminkyu/YoloView/README.md

 --add-data="yoloshow;yoloshow" ^
 main.py
 ```
 Next, once built, a main.exe will be created in the dist folder.
-Go to the top and copy the 'config', 'fonts', 'images', 'ptfiles', and 'runs' folders and paste them under the dist folder.
+Go to the top and copy the 'config', 'ptfiles' folders and paste them under the dist folder.

      └─dist      (Parent Folder)
     ├─  config  (folder)
-    ├─  fonts   (folder)
-    ├─  images  (folder)
     ├─  ptfiles (folder)
-    ├─  runs    (folder)
     └─  main.exe

  Enjoy YOLO!!